Preakness Stakes Preview, Tips, Runners & Trends

 Horse Racing stats man, Andy has contributed to OLBG for 18 years - An Ipswich fan and F1 fanatic, he also contributes EFL football and Motor Sport opinion.

-Scheduled to take place in May of each year at the Pimlico racetrack is the Preakness Stakes, this race is the second leg of the Triple Crown, preceding the race is the Kentucky Derby and then the final leg is the Belmont Stakes in June.
+Scheduled to take place in May of each year at the Pimlico racetrack is the Preakness Stakes.
+This race is the second leg of the Triple Crown, preceded by the Kentucky Derby, and the final leg is the Belmont Stakes in June.

-This race is open to runners who are aged three, colts and geldings have to carry a weight of 126 pounds (57kg) whilst fillies have a 5lb allowance carrying 121 pounds (55kg).
-The race is run on the dirt over a distance of nine and a half furlongs (One and 3⁄16 miles).
+This race is open to runners who are aged three, colts and geldings have to carry a weight of 126 pounds (57kg) whilst fillies have a 5lb allowance, carrying 121 pounds (55kg).
+The race is run on the dirt over nine and a half furlongs (One and 3⁄16 miles).

-The 2024 renewal of the race will be the 149th edition of the race having been established in 1873.
+The 2026 renewal of the race will be the 151st edition of the race, having been established in 1873.

 Preakness Stakes Information:

-These are the top three quickest-run Preakness Stakes over the last 10 renewals:
+These are the top three quickest-run Preakness Stakes races over the last 10 renewals:

 1. Swiss Skydiver (1:53.28) in 2020